On this page...

 Most girls have a fairy-tale heart, so we already know what is at the bottom of a girl's heart, so let's do it right.
 Girls usually like books that are rich in pictures and texts and contain certain cultural connotations.

-I think those books are suitable for 18-year-old girls who are like literary and artistic minds, and most girls are cuter and like some conversation plots.
+I think those books are suitable for 18-year-old females who are like literary and artistic minds, and most girls are cuter and like some conversation plots.

 Let’s recommend books directly, 18 years old is the age to enter university and enter early society.
 It is indeed a good thing to read more good books.
 Of course, reading also depends on what category you like to read.

-36 Books that Will Inspire and Empower 18-year-old Women
+36 Books that Will Inspire and Empower 18-Year-Old Girl

 The age of 18 is a flowering season, which is an important period for the formation of three views.